Ex-Trump aide charged with US tax fraud

 He resigned as chairman of the Trump campaign in August 2016 after being accused over his dealings with pro-Russian politicians in Ukraine.
 He denies any wrongdoing.

-US intelligence agencies have already concluded that the Russian government sought to help Mr Trump win the election.
+US intelligence agencies believe the Russian government sought to help Mr Trump win the election.

-But President Trump has strenuously rejected allegations of collusion, calling the investigation a "witch hunt".